ghinda/durruti/README.md

 * **Lightweight:** No dependencies, the client-side libraries are just `~4KB`.
 * **Simple Components:** Components are basic JavaScript classes/functions with three methods.
+* **String Templates:** Use strings or any string-based templates for components.
-* **Store:** Optional store library with change events.
+* **Store:** Optional store library with change events and history.
 Makes it easy to share state between client and server.
-* **Static Site Generator:** Generate a static website from an isomorphic app.

 ## How to use